 1 Sergey Medvedev is a partner at Gorodissky & Partners.
-The information in this chapter was accurate as at January 2020.

 Other IP rights, including but not limited to, trade names, know-how, copyrights, patents and software, may be added to the scope of the franchise agreement in addition to, but not instead of, the registered trademark.